Spectrum of non-Hermitian deep-Hebbian neural networks: Linearized recurrent dynamics

 where we use the spectral decomposition $\bD = \mathbf{R} \bs{\Lambda} \mathbf{L}^\da$, where $\dagger$ denotes the conjugate transpose operation.
 The instantaneous Jacobian matrix captures the behavior of the linearized dynamics around the operating point.
-The eigenvalues of the matrix determines the timescales of growth or decay of perturbation, and thus determines the local stability of the dynamics.
+The real-part eigenvalues of the matrix determines the timescales of growth or decay of perturbation, and thus determines the local stability of the dynamics, while the imaginary parts control the oscillation frequency of the neural dynamics.
 Through studying the spectrum of this matrix, we can identify the key network parameters underlying the macroscopic behavior of the deep-Hebbian neural networks.